Are Dental Implants Right For Me?

 Dental implants enable dentists to create healthy, attractive smiles in an innovative way.
 Used to replace one or more missing teeth, dental implants are another alternative to conventional bridges and dentures.
 In essence, dental implants can act and look like natural teeth.
 And, because they maintain bone mass, dental implants can help prevent additional tooth loss as well as the sunken facial appearance associated with missing teeth.

 Dental implants can also be used to secure appliances such as dentures and dental bridges.
-Implant secured dentures, for example, virtually eliminate the problems associated with conventional dentures while still allowing the dentures to be removed for dental hygiene procedures.
+Implant secured dentures, for example, virtually eliminate the problems associated with conventional dentures while still allowing the dentures to be removable for dental hygiene procedures.

 A dental implant restoration consists of a bio-compatible titanium screw and post topped by a dental crown, bridge or dentures.
 The dental implant is surgically placed into the jawbone where it replaces the natural tooth root.
 In a few months, the dental implant securely attaches to the bone (called “osseointegration”), allowing it to withstand biting and chewing forces just like a healthy, natural tooth.